Frequently Asked Questions

 Evaluation Criteria

-• Overall assessment of a student’s potential for a successful power and energy engineering career.
+- Career Potential: A holistic assessment of the student’s potential for a successful career in the power and energy engineering sector, based on all provided materials.

 Application Requirements